From the Options menu you can activate a special Setup window, where you may modify the following parameters:

 implemented in SL are:

-Rectangle, Hamming, Hann, Gauss, Nuttall, Flat Top.
+Rectangle, Hamming, Hann, Gauss, Nuttall, and various Flat Top windows.
 They can also be set through the interpreter.

 Notes on the FFT windowing functions: